vigourpt/mysticballs/docs/06-authentication-flow.md

 MYSTICBALLS uses Supabase for authentication, providing users with multiple ways to authenticate including email/password and Google OAuth.
 This document outlines the authentication flows, security considerations, and implementation details.

+## Free Readings Model

+The application follows a tiered free readings model:

+1. **Anonymous Users**: Can access up to 2 free readings without creating an account
+2. **Authenticated Users**: Get 3 additional free readings (total of 5) after creating an account
+3. **Premium Users**: Get unlimited readings after subscribing to a paid plan

+When anonymous users reach their limit, they are prompted to create an account with a message highlighting the benefit of getting 3 more free readings.

 ## Authentication Methods

 ### 1. Email/Password Authentication